 Robin is Professor of Digital Design at QUT and holds qualifications in architecture and mathematics & computing.
 Robin worked as an architect and then as a project manager in South Australia and the Northern Territory before joining academia.
 Robin’s research uses IT tools to support decision making in the design, construction, operation/management and demolition of buildings and infrastructure.
 He has also led projects in electrical distribution networks and aircraft design and maintenance.
 Robin has contributed actively to the development of international standards for the exchange of asset information for over 20 years and has won a number of awards for research projects while at QUT and in his previous position at CSIRO.

-Professor Andy Koronios, UniSA, Theme Leader – Integration and Interoperability
+Professor Markus Stumptner, UniSA, Theme Leader – Integration and Interoperability

 Professor Kerry Brown, ECU, Theme Leader – Organisation and Planning

 Kerry Brown is the Professor of Employment and Industry in the School of Business and Law at Edith Cowan University and Director of the Centre for Innovative Practice at the university.
 She was previously a Co-Program Leader, Sustainability and Organisational Performance Program with CIEAM and Professor of HRM at Curtin University.
 Professor Brown is a founding Executive Board Member of the International Research Society for Public Management (IRSPM) (2006-2012) and Executive Board Member and Founding Fellow of the International Society for Engineering Asset Management (ISEAM) since 2007.
 She was awarded an Australia and New Zealand Academy of Management (ANZAM) Research Fellow (2009-2018).
 Her international expertise in the area of asset management is demonstrated in being an invited member of the Standards Australia Mirror Committee MB019 Asset Management (since 2010) and a member of the International Standards Organisation ISO TC251, Asset Management.